rikosintie/Ubuntu4NetworkEngineers/docs/Ch01-Using-Ubuntu.md

 One of the big advantages for Linux is that you can customize almost everything since it's open source.
 You can change the terminal you use, the file manager, the way almost anything works and even the desktop itself.

-The first choice you have to make with Ubuntu is which Desktop Environment do  you want to us.
+The first choice you have to make with Ubuntu is which Desktop Environment do  you want to use.
 The two most popular desktop environments (DE) for Linux are Gnome (Ubuntu’s default), and KDE (which is available on Ubuntu) but there are many more.
-I use the computer for work and just learned to customize Gnome to fit my workflow but I use Terminator for my terminal app.
-Here is a TecMint article on [Desktop Environments](https://www.tecmint.com/top-best-linux-lightweight-desktop-environments/).
-My advice is to start out with the standard Ubuntu with Gnome until you some comfort with Linux.
+Gnome is the most popular Desktop Environment in Linux and I just learned to customize Gnome to fit my workflow.
+Here is a TecMint article on [Desktop Environments](https://www.tecmint.com/top-best-linux-lightweight-desktop-environments/) that will explain the differences between them.
+My advice is to start out with Ubuntu and Gnome until you are comfortable.

-I listen to a lot of podcasts and KDE Plasma, XFCE and MATE are highly recommended desktop environments (DE) that you may like better than Gnome.
+I listen to a lot of podcasts on Linux and KDE, XFCE and MATE are highly recommended desktop environments (DE) that you may like better than Gnome.
 If you watched the second episode of Mr. Robot (Season 1 – which I highly recommend) there is a scene were an executive tells Elliot that he runs KDE but understands why Elliott prefers Gnome.

 These two short YouTube videos sum it up better than I can: